unam3/docs/src/guide/essentials/component-basics.md

 We will be using SFC syntax for the rest of this guide - the concepts around components are the same regardless of whether you are using a build step or not.
 The [Examples](/examples/) section shows component usage in both scenarios.
 :::

-To use a child component, we need to import it in the parent component.
+Import it.
 Assuming we placed our counter component inside a file called `ButtonCounter.vue`, the component will be exposed as the file's default export:

 <div class="options-api">